bahrus/xtal-tree/README.md

 }
 ```

-In the demo below, we use our own [light-weight virtual list web component wrapper](https://github.com/bahrus/xtal-vlist) around [this js-fiddle](https://jsfiddle.net/jpeter06/ao464o8g/)
+In the demo below, we use our own [light-weight virtual list web component wrapper](https://github.com/bahrus/xtal-vlist) around [this js-fiddle](https://jsfiddle.net/jpeter06/ao464o8g/).

+**NB II**  This virtual list is not yet outfitted with support for tabbing, as one gets for free with details/summary.

 [Demo](https://jsfiddle.net/bahrus/y8moqgrb/)